rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

     The domain name `ad.company.local` throughout this guide will represent the Active Directory domain.
 To follow this guide, replace it with your AD domain's actual domain name.

-The first step along the way to join a Linux system into AD is to discover your AD cluster, to ensure that the network configuration is correct on both sides.
+The first step to joining a Linux system into AD is to discover your AD cluster, to ensure the network configuration is correct on both sides.

 ### Preparation